~16 min left

 Dimension NetSuite (Oracle) Odoo

-Customization SuiteScript (JavaScript) · sandboxed Python + XML · full source access (Community)
+Customisation SuiteScript (JavaScript), sandboxed Python + XML, full source access in Community

 Manufacturing Light to moderate Strong (MRP, PLM, Quality, Maintenance, Shop Floor)

-E-commerce SuiteCommerce (premium) Native website + e-commerce included
+E-commerce SuiteCommerce (premium add-on) Native website + e-commerce included

-Vendor Lock Risk High — proprietary platform Low — Community fork is OSS, code is yours
+Vendor lock-in risk High — proprietary platform Low — Community fork is OSS

 Architecture & Hosting: Where the Two Platforms Diverge Most